seankmartin/made-mistakes-gatsby/README.md

    └── staticman.yml
    ```

+### Images
+Images for featured articles should be 1600 x 900 pixels.

 ### Posts and Pages

 Posts are all Markdown files and should be placed in `src/posts/` and filed under the appropriate category.
 Pages can be Markdown or `.js` files placed in `src/pages/`.